-In my communication coaching, people often tell me that they struggle with how to give feedback.
-This is a strategy that I have used effectively.
-Joe Hirsch developed it.
+In coaching sessions, people often tell me they struggle with how to give feedback.
+Below is a strategy developed by Joe Hirsch that I often teach my clients.

 When we give feedback to our co-workers, or they give feedback to us, the focus is on the past.
 “Yet people can’t control what they can’t change, and we can’t change the past.
 The focus of most feedback is on the past.”
 1

 Feed-forward by Joe Hirsch is an effective way of providing insights because the essential goal of feedforward is to create positive, lasting improvement.
 To do this, we need to help the receiver uncover their answers, to find that path, to see that internal locus of control, that sense of “I can do this” and a willingness and a desire to want to do it.
 This only happens if we guide them to finding that solution, not by telling them what that solution should be.
 1